IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

   - $dark-green-palette
   - $dark-purple-palette

-You can mix and match all of the light palettes with a light schema of your choice and vice versa - all of the dark palettes with a dark schema that you think will best match your needs and vision.
+You can mix and match all light palettes with a light schema of your choice and vice versa - all dark palettes with a dark schema that you think will best match your needs and vision.

 ## The Default Palette
 The `theme` mixin takes a palette(see the previous section) as one of its arguments.
 The passed palette is assigned to the global `$default-palette` variable.
 This palette stored in this variable is used across the Sass library as fallback palette, whenever a palette is expected, but not explicitly provided by the user.